dkarthe/webjeda-blog/_posts/2016-01-13-how-to-add-a-sitemap-to-jekyll-blog.md

 ![How to add sitemap to Jekyll blog](/images/add-sitemap-to-Jekyll-github-pages.jpg)

-##What is a Sitemap
-Sitemap is a list of links of all your web pages.
+A sitemap is a list of links of all your web pages.
 Sitemap will be in ```.xml``` format.
 A sitemap helps search engine bots to crawl through your website.
 Sitemap will also have metadata such as date of a post, pages, last modified date and how often it was updated etc.,

 A sample website links map
 ![Sitemap of a website](/images/how-to-add-sitemap-to-jekyll.jpg)